openssl/technical-policies/policies/coding-style.md

 Addison-Wesley, Inc., 1999.
 ISBN 0-201-61586-X.

-[GNU manuals][5] - where in compliance with K&R and this text - for cpp, gcc, gcc internals and indent.
+[GNU manuals][5] - we're in compliance with K&R and this text - for cpp, gcc, gcc internals and indent.

 [WG14][6] is the international standardization working group for the programming